prof-rossetti/nyu-info-2335-201706/projects/freestyle/examples/twitter-api-client/project-example.md

   + An HTTP request to the Twitter API asking to perform some action, such as to create or read or destroy one ore more tweets.
   + A desired terminal-output of choice.
-  + A CSV file inventory of Twitter tweets and/or hashtags and/or usernames.
+  + A CSV file or database inventory of Twitter tweets and/or hashtags and/or usernames.
+  + An email alert of daily activity and usage statistics from your Twitter network (e.g the number of users following you).